MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-performance-and-limit-improvements.md

 ### Large data sets and the 64-bit version of Excel

-The 64-bit version of Excel 2010 is not constrained to 2 GB of RAM like the 32-bit version applications nor upto 4 GB of RAM like the Large Address Aware 32-bit version applications.
+The 64-bit version of Excel 2010 is not constrained to 2 GB of RAM like the 32-bit version applications nor up to 4 GB of RAM like the Large Address Aware 32-bit version applications.
 Therefore, the 64-bit version of Excel 2010 enables users to create much larger workbooks.
 The 64-bit version of Windows enables a larger addressable memory capacity, and Excel is designed to take advantage of that capacity.
 For example, users are able to fill more of the grid with data than was possible in previous versions of Excel.
 As more RAM is added to the computer, Excel uses that additional memory, allows larger and larger workbooks, and scales with the amount of RAM available.

 In addition, because the 64-bit version of Excel enables larger data sets, both the 32-bit and 64-bit versions of Excel 2010 introduce improvements to common large data set tasks such as entering and filling down data, sorting, filtering, and copying and pasting data.
 Memory usage is also optimized to be more efficient in both the 32-bit and 64-bit versions of Excel.

 For more information about the 64-bit version of Office 2010, see [Compatibility Between the 32-bit and 64-bit Versions of Office 2010](../../../api/overview/Excel.md) and for choosing between 64-bit and 32-bit, see [Choose between the 64-bit or 32-bit version of Office](https://support.office.com/article/Choose-between-the-64-bit-or-32-bit-version-of-Office-2dee7807-8f95-4d0c-b5fe-6c6f49b8d261#32or64Bit&32or64Bit).

 ### Shapes

 <a name="Shapes"> </a>

 Excel 2010 introduces significant improvements in the performance of graphics in Excel.
 At a high level, these improvements are in two areas: scalability and rendering.

 The scalability improvements have a large impact in Excel scenarios because of the large number of graphics contained on worksheets.
 Often, this large number of shapes is created accidentally by copying and pasting data from a website, or by commonly run automation that creates shapes, but never removes them.
 This large number of graphics, combined with the way that graphics relate to the data grid in Excel, presents several unique performance challenges.
 Improvements in Excel 2010 increase the performance speed for worksheets that contain many shapes.

 In addition, starting in Excel 2010, support for hardware acceleration improves rendering.
 Excel 2010 also introduces performance improvements to the **Select** method of the **Shape** object in the VBA object model.